-Batteries have become an incredibly important and largely ignored part of our lives; until of course your phone runs out of batteries!
-Our digital lives would be impossible without batteries which provide our electronic devices with the on the go power they need.
+Batteries have become an incredibly important and largely ignored part of our lives; until of course your phone dies!
+Our digital lives would be impossible without batteries which provide our electronic devices with the on-the-go power they need.
 Batteries are truly everywhere and in massive numbers.
-There are close to 5bn mobile phones in the world, each of which has a battery, and the numbers of batteries around us is truly unbelievable.
+There are close to five billion mobile phones in the world, each of which has a battery, and the numbers of batteries around us is truly unbelievable.
 I counted over 300 batteries in my home ranging from the button sized batteries in my watch to the 120kg battery I use for home storage.
-The bottom line; batteries are already one of the core components of the digital revolution but going forward their use and importance is only going to increase.
+The bottom line is that batteries are already one of the core components of the digital revolution, but going forward their use and importance is only going to increase.

 The most common battery in my home is lithium-ion which is used for powering our mobile phones, laptops, power tools, tablets, flash lights as well as garden tools such as the lawn mower and chain saw.
 In addition, we have a large lithium-ion battery for storing the excess electricity produced from the solar panels on our rooftop.
 The next most common type of battery is nickel-metal-hydride which are the standard rechargeable batteries used for portable speakers, bicycle lamps, computer game controllers and for garden LED lighting.
 I also found a lot of primary batteries in the form of alkaline cells which last longer than rechargeable batteries but can only be used once.
 These so called primary batteries are found in watches, sensors and remote controls, and even in the pressure sensors in the wheels of our family cars.
 Finally, there were 3 lead-acid batteries, all of which were used for starting the engines in our two cars and the tractor.